Capitol Reef Photography Guide: Best Photo Spots In Fruita

 View of the Yellow Gifford house decorated with pumpkins for the fall season

-The Historic Gifford House belonged to the last residents of Fruita before selling to the US Government in 1969.
-It is now a café, museum and gift shop in the heart of Fruita Valley.
+The historic Gifford House is one of the most picturesque locations in Capitol Reef.
+It originally belonged to the last residents of Fruita before selling to the US Government in 1969.
+Today, it’s now a café, museum and gift shop right in the heart of Fruita Valley.

 An empty white cabinet inside the Gifford House